 Once you've learned from experience that a certain monster type or monster-pack type is dangerous, run before it gets into melee, and re-enter the level from another place.

-If you find yourself in melee range with a monster of normal speed in the early dungeon when you're at your weakest, you can regenerate health and magic in an emergency by leading the monster around a pillar for a while.
-Be aware that monster movement has a random element, which might allow the monster to hit or close on you at some point.
+If you are not at melee range of a melee monster of normal speed, you can regenerate health by circling a pillar for a while.
+If they are adjacent to you, they'll trigger attacks of opportunity.
 Other monsters might also become aware of you, so choose your spot carefully!

 Leading them up